 - It is common for skin reactions to happen with Portrazza (necitumumab).
 These reactions may include acne, dry or cracked skin, itching, rash, redness, or other skin irritation.
 Most of the time, skin reactions happened within 2 weeks of starting Portrazza (necitumumab) and went away within 17 weeks after.
 Call your doctor if you have a skin reaction that is very bad, bothers you, or does not go away.

 - Avoid sun, sunlamps, and tanning beds.
 Use sunscreen and wear clothing and eyewear that protects you from the sun.

 - Infusion reactions have happened with Portrazza (necitumumab).
 Sometimes, these could be very bad or life-threatening.
 Talk with the doctor.

 - If you are 70 years or older, use Portrazza (necitumumab) with care.
 You could have more side effects.

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.

-- Use birth control that you can trust to prevent pregnancy while taking Portrazza (necitumumab) and for 3 months after care ends.
+- Use birth control to prevent pregnancy while taking Portrazza (necitumumab) and for 3 months after the last dose.

 - If you get pregnant while taking Portrazza (necitumumab) or within 3 months after your last dose, call your doctor right away.